-This is the Council's second annual report on the differences in pay between female and male Council employees.
+This is the Council's third annual report on the differences in pay between female and male Council employees.

 The Council is committed to promoting equality in all of its activities including the provision of its services and employment of its staff.